INGEOTEC/regional-spanish-models/README.md

-# Regionalized word embeddings for the Spanish-language
+# Regionalized resources for the Spanish-language

 This site shares the regionalized resources presented in the following manuscript: